 How can a Mayan Ruin site in Guatemala be one of the top things to do in Belize?
 San Ignacio is only 10 minutes from the Guatemala border and everyone we met was heading over to check it out.
 You might know that I’m going to 50 new countries as part of my World Travel Challenge so I couldn’t pass up the chance to cross the border and go to Guatemala to see the most amazing ruins at Tikal.
 It’s a Mayan Citadel (think Kingdom), about 10 times the size the famous Mayan City of Chitzen Itza, with 4,000+ structures.

 - How to Get There – If you rent a car, you can cross the Guatemala border by yourself.
 You have to go though a passport check.
 Then drive the 2 hours to Tikal.
 You will pass a backpacker town of Petén where you can stay if you want to do a sunrise tour of Tikal or prefer not to do so much driving in one day.
 For a luxurious experience, stay at Las Lagunas or La Lancha.
-There are tons of inexpensive options too.
+Check out this post for a full Guatemala itinerary.

 - We didn’t have a car and our hotel Ka’ana Belize coordinated a private tour for us that took us from the hotel, to Tikal, helped with the border crossing, included a private tour guide and delicious lunch.